1800s

 http://www.nikonweb.com/svc/

 PHILIPS STILL VIDEO CAMERA CONCEPT - 1986/87.
 Drawings (see above) and wooden models were made, but no prototype was built.
 Philips was one of those companies that were slow to respond in this market and did not have a consumer camera ready until 1997.
-Back in 1986 and 87, Philips was involved in a concept study that included some drawings and wooden mockups.
+Back in 1986 and 87, Philips was involved in a concept study that included some drawings and wooden mockups. " Philips mentioned a "homemade" DTC sensor of 1/2", of only 180,000 pixels, allowing a resolution of around 300 TV lines, a bit like the Konica SV-20 presented the previous year."
+Philips wanted to arrive at a price of $1000 for one or the other of these devices.
 Finally coming to market eleven years after the initial Sony and Canon still video cameras cameras, they were far behind the power curve from which they never did fully recover.
+NOT MARKETED

 https://www-lesnumeriques-com.translate.goog/photo/retro-photo-1986-tout-s-accelere-pu101629.html?_x_tr_sl=fr&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=sc